David Sanford, Program Director

 The Culinary Arts Program at Allegany College of Maryland has been designated as a Statewide Program by the Maryland Higher Education Commission.
 Maryland residents from counties other than Allegany County who register in this eligible program will be charged the out-of-county tuition rate.
 However, these students may be eligible to receive reimbursement for a portion of the cost difference between the in-county and out-of-county tuition rates.
 Funding availability for this program is based on funding from the State of Maryland and is thus subject to change each semester.
 Some restrictions apply.
 More information can be obtained by contacting the Admissions Office.

 This is a career program and is designed to enable students to seek employment at the program's completion.
-Students planning to transfer should consult with their advisor or the Student Success Center regarding specific program and course transfer issues.
+Students planning to transfer should consult with their advisor or the Advising Center staff regarding specific program and course transfer issues.